 I wrote about my skincare products here.
 Taking care of my skin becomes more of a priority every year.

 How has your style changed over the years?
-Let’s continue the conversation in the comments below.
+Then, let’s continue the conversation in the comments below.

-I am retired now, so randomly published posts no longer include collaborations or sponsored products.
+I am retired, so randomly published posts no longer include collaborations or sponsored products.
 My items are rarely new, so I share links for similar current elements.
 Shopping links sometimes allow me to earn a small commission at no extra charge to you.